AlexCC93/ROS2course/docs/source/Installation and software setup.rst

    RUN pip3 install setuptools==58.2.0
    RUN echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc

-Basically, what it is performed with the ``Dockerfile`` script above, is to build a new Docker image.
+What it is performed with the ``Dockerfile`` script above, is to build a new Docker image.
 For more information of the content of this script, go to `"Configuring environment"`_ section.

 .. _"Configuring environment": https://alex-readthedocs-test.readthedocs.io/en/latest/Configuring%20environment.html#the-dockerfile-script-explained